free things to do in New York City

 Author Reading | Jean Graham-Jones discusses her book BAiT: Buenos Aires in Translation

-Jean Graham-Jones is Professor of Theatre at the City University of New York's Graduate Center, where she currently serves as the Executive Officer of the Ph.D.
+Jean Graham-Jones is Professor of Theatre at the City University of New York's Graduate Center, where more she currently serves as the Executive Officer of the Ph.D.
 Program in Theatre.
 She is the author of Exorcising History: Argentine Theater under Dictatorship and the translator/editor of Reason Obscured: Nine Plays by Ricardo Monti and BAiT: Buenos Aires in Translation.
 She has published essays in Theatre Survey, Theatre Journal, Theatre Research International, and Latin American Theatre Review, among others.
 She is a former editor of Theatre Journal and an actor, director, and translator as well as scholar and teacher.
-Professor Graham-Jones's current research focuses on theatrical and extratheatrical responses to the ongoing socioeconomic crisis in Argentina and the transnational performances of such Argentinean “femiconic” figures as Camila O’Gorman, Eva Perón, and the Virgin of Luján.
+Professor Graham-Jones's current research focuses on theatrical and extratheatrical responses to the ongoing socioeconomic crisis in Argentina and the transnational performances of such Argentinean “femiconic” figures as Camila O’Gorman, Eva Perón, and the Virgin of Luján. less

 New York City, NY; NYC